per1234/MouseTo/README.md

 - Returns: Correction factor.
   - Type: float

 **`MouseTo.setMaxJump(maxJumpDistanceInput)`** - `Mouse.move()` only allows a maximum move of 127 pixels in each axis so longer mouse pointer movements require multiple calls.
-You will probably not need to change this from the default value but if `moveTo()` is not consistently reaching the target coordinates you could try other `maxJumpDistanceInput` values.
-You muist recalculate the correction factor whenever this is changed.
+Smaller values will require more calls to `moveTo()` before the target coordinates are reached, larger values may lead to less accuracy.
+You must recalculate the correction factor whenever this is changed.
 - Parameter: **maxJumpDistanceInput** - The maximum distance(x and y) the mouse pointer can move on each call to `moveTo()`.
 Allowable values are 1-127.
-The default value is 127, the maximum jump distance.
+The default value is 10.
   - Type: int8_t
 - Returns: none